emilyriederer/website/content/post/py-rgo/index.md

 The first hurdle is often getting started -- both in terms of installing the tools you'll need and getting into a comfortable IDE to run them.

 -   **Installation**: R keeps installation simple; there's one way to do it so you do and it's done.
 But before python converts can `print("hello world")`, they face a range of options (system Python, Python installer UI, Anaconda, Miniconda, etc.) each with its own kinks.
 These decisions are made harder in Python since projects tend to have stronger dependencies of the language, requiring one to switch between versions.
 For both of these reasons, I favor the [`pyenv`](https://github.com/pyenv/pyenv) (or `pyenv-win` for those on Windows) for easily managing python installation(s) from the command line.
-While the installation process of `pyenv` may be *technically* different, it's similar in that it "just works".
+While the installation process of `pyenv` may be *technically* different, it's similar in that it "just works" with just a few commands:
+    -   `pyenv install --list`: To see what python versions are available to install
+    -   `pyenv install <version number>`: To install a specific version
+    -   `pyenv versions`: To see what python versions are installed on your system
+    -   `pyenv global <version number>`: The set one python version as a global default
+    -   `pyenv local <version number>`: The set a python version to be used within a specific directory/project
 -   **Integrated Development Environment**: Once R is install, R users are typically off to the races with the intuitive RStudio IDE which helps them get immediately hands-on with the REPL.
 With the UI divided into quadrants, users can write an R script, run it to see results in the console, conceptualize what the program "knows" with the variable explorer, and navigate files through a file explorer.
 Once again, python is not lacking in IDE options, but users are confronted with yet another decision point before they even get started.
 Pycharm, Sublime, Spyder, Eclipse, Atom, Neovim, oh my!
 I find that [VS Code](https://code.visualstudio.com/docs/languages/python) offers the best functionality.
-It's rich extension ecosystem also means that most major tools (e.g. Quarto, git, linters and stylers, etc.) have nice UI add-ons so, like RStudio, your platform is as best tailored as possible for your workflow
+It's rich extension ecosystem also means that most major tools (e.g. Quarto, git, linters and stylers, etc.) have nice add-ons so, like RStudio, you can customize your platform to perform many side-tasks in plaintext or with the support of extra UI components.[^3]

 ### For data analysis